How to Screen a Tenant: The Best Screening Process

 After you have established your order of merit list, the next step is to work down the list and offer the tenants your rental property.

 As you work down the list, if someone accepts the offer, let the other tenant’s know that you found someone else.
-You don’t have to go into detail, about it, just keep your notification standard, and do it in writing.
+You don’t have to go into detail about it, just keep your notification standard, and do it in writing.

 What you do want to tell them is that you will consider their application if the person you chose does not fulfill an obligation (security deposit, first month’s rent, pet fees, etc.).